liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. civil war
 1. never interfere in what doesn't concern you
 1. the lease runs out next year
-1. he has to cater for his boss
 1. we are requested to vacate our room by noon
 1. Hang up the phone
 1. can I get some coffee